History Unbound Festival Wrap Up - a feast of historical fiction

 Saturday 1st November

-Our plenary sessions include conversations with our wonderful Guests of Honour kicking off with Toni Jordan.
-Toni is an international best-selling and award winning author.
+Our plenary sessions include conversations with our four wonderful Guests of Honour kicking off with Toni Jordan.
+Toni is the author of the international bestseller Addition, which was longlisted for the Miles Franklin Award and adapted into a feature film, in cinemas in 2026.
 Her historical novel, Nine Days, was awarded Best Fiction at the 2012 Indie Awards.
-Over a decade later she has returned to the genre with her eighth novel, Tenderfoot.
+Over a decade later she returned to the genre with her eighth novel, Tenderfoot which she discussed with Kelly Gardiner.

 Kelly Gardiner interviews Toni Jordan

 Emily Maguire and Lauren Keegan are both debut historical novelists whose books were longlisted in the 2025 ARA Historical Novel Prize.
 Emily’s Rapture ultimately won the inaugural AHNP Readers’ Choice Award, and the Queensland Literary Award (among other accolades).
-Linda Funnell will explore why these authors decided to venture into historical fiction focused on different eras of European history, and the value of literary awards on their careers.
+Linda Funnell explored why these authors decided to venture into historical fiction set in medieval Europe.

 Lauren Keegan, Emily Maguire and Linda Funnell

-Our ‘What would Jane think?
-The Bridgerton Effect’ panel where Pamela Hart will quiz Kelly Gardiner, Sharmini Kumar and Alison Goodman on the impact of Bridgerton and their own take on Regency mysteries as we marked the 250th anniversary of Jane Austen’s birth.
+Our ‘What would Jane think?’ panel featured Pamela Hart quizzing Kelly Gardiner, Sharmini Kumar (Miss Caroline Bingley, Private Detective) and Alison Goodman (Ill-Mannered Ladies series) on the impact of Bridgerton and their own take on Regency mysteries as we marked the 250th anniversary of Jane Austen’s birth.

 Kelly Gardiner, Sharmini Kumar and Pamela Hart with Alison Goodman looming large via Zoom to join the fun.

-Fiona McIntosh has sold well over a million books in a variety of genres ranging from adult fantasy, tense crime, to children’s novels.
+Our next Guest of Honour was the high octane Fiona McIntosh.
+She has sold well over a million books in a variety of genres ranging from adult fantasy, tense crime, to children’s novels.
 Her lush, best-selling historical adventures are loved the world round.
-Join Belinda Lyons-Lee as she asks Fiona how she manages to master so many genres, what draws her to historical fiction, and also the inspiration for her new novel, The Soldier's Daughter.
+Belinda Lyons-Lee asked Fiona how she manages to master so many genres, what draws her to historical fiction, and also the inspiration for her new novel, The Soldier's Daughter.

 Guest of Honour Fiona McIntosh interviewed by Belinda Lyons-Lee